Hummingbirds are the jewels of the bird world.

 some reach 65 miles per hour.
 They fly long

 distances.
-The Ruby Throat flies across the Gulf of
+The Ruby throat flies across the Gulf of

 Mexico each year.